 4hr 16min | 347km

 This last stretch is known as the Great Green Way, with some 12 national parks and 25 tropical islands in the region.
 Standout attractions include the Tyto Wetlands near Ingham, home of the eastern grass owl.
 Check out the historical Chinese temple and colonial architecture in Innisfail.
 Get your thrill-seeker on whitewater rafting down the Tully River.
 The sugar town of Tully is the wettest in Australia.
 Be sure to check out the Golden Gumboot.
 The Golden Gumboot Festival and Gumboot Games are held here every June.
 Relax on the golden sands of Mission Beach, surrounded by World Heritage rainforest, which offers easy access to the Great Barrier Reef.
-Reef Express can have you there in 45 minutes.

 There is much to see and do in and around Cairns.
 The World Heritage Daintree Rainforest is a two hour drive north.
 Take a cruise and spot a crocodile.
 Beautiful Mossman Gorge is 90 minutes away, just past Port Douglas, and great for swimming and bushwalks.
 Take the Skyrail Rainforest Cableway above the treetops across the Barron Gorge to the mountain village of Kuranda with its vibrant arts community.
 Return to Cairns on the historic Scenic Railway.
 Experience authentic Aboriginal and Torres Strait Islander culture at Tjapukai Aboriginal Cultural Park or check out local produce, especially coffee, fruit and seafood, at Rusty’s Markets from Friday to Sunday.